-The more significant areas requiring the use of management estimates and assumptions relate to title to mineral property interests; share-based payments, asset retirement obligations and inventories.
+The more significant areas requiring the use of management estimates and assumptions relate to title to mineral property interests; asset retirement obligations and inventories.
 These estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.